turingschool/front-end-curriculum/lessons/module-1/git-merge-conflicts.md

 - You also have the option to resolve merge conflict in the GitHub GUI directly.
 We highly recommend resolving conflicts in your terminal.
 This is an important process to be familiar with as a developer.
 - GitHub offers instructions on the GUI for how to resolve a merge conflict through the command line.
 Test out these instructions when you encounter a merge conflict.

+#### Discussion Questions:
+- What are some steps you can do as a team to avoid merge conflicts?
+(Hint: review the steps we took earlier to create a merge conflict)